It’s quite hard to discover anywhere in central Vienna that doesn’t have something worth pointing at while going “Ooooh”.

 - Seasonal sites (Christmas, etc.)

-- Following the famous (musicians, artists, etc.)
+- Follow the famous (composers, artists etc.)

 Sightseeing areas

-The map shows you the five main sightseeing areas, with more detail below (with some extra bonus areas thrown in).
-Also consider my suggested self-guided walking tour route, if you want to take in many major sites in around 90+ minutes.
+The map shows you the five main sightseeing areas, with explanations and more detail in the text below (and some extra bonus areas thrown in).

 The old town & Hofburg Palace

-Notable highlights are:
+Notable highlights include:

-- Imperial Apartments (inside the Emperor’s home)
+- Imperial Apartments (inside the family home)

 - Sisi Museum (the story of Empress Elisabeth)